minkeshtu/Change-Background/README.md

 Mask RCNN page.
 This project doesn't need any extra packages to run.
 Before running, please download mask_rcnn_coco.h5 file [by clicking here](https://github.com/matterport/Mask_RCNN/releases/download/v2.0/mask_rcnn_coco.h5) and put it into the main directory

-Now, you can run the "main_single_person_extraction.ipynb" and follow the Instructions to process video and image files separately.
+Now, you can run the command "python multi_person.py -h" to know the command line arguments requirements.

 ## Ref
 Mask RCNN